robertfeldt/wasp_SE_course/assignments/2025/kajava_samuel/essay.md

 most comfortable with might not be the best way.
 In my research, I would have benefited from modeling my problem in this way, for sure: at the moment, I am building most of our software artefacts in Rust, which in hindsight seems overkill.
-A lot of the work could simply be done with Lua or Python, and the strong type system is not of too much value.
+A lot of the work could simply be done with Lua or Python, as the strong type system is not of too much value.
 We depend on external processes which may introduce many runtime faults, which makes the overhead of writing Rust code unnecessary.
 I very much appreciated the lecture, as it provided a